grapte/Hyperskill-LastPencil_Python/README.md

-Main file: [Last Pencil (Python)/task/game.py](https://github.com/grapte/Hyperskill-LastPencil_Python/blob/main/Last%20Pencil%20(Python)/task/game.py)
+Last Pencil is a game where you decide who wins.
+Let a friend or play the game yourself against the computer that always performs the optimal strategy.
+This game is based off of nim.

-# Last Pencil
+Here's the link to the project: https://hyperskill.org/projects/258

-CLI program that plays against the player according to optimal strategy based on the winning position.
-If the computer can win, it uses the optimal strategy against the player to ensure victory.
+Check out my profile: https://hyperskill.org/profile/618051829